-9.6.4 DECnet Test Phase
+9.6.4 DECnet-VAX Test Phase

-If DECnet is included in your VMS system, a run of the entire UETP automatically tests DECnet hardware and software.
-Because communications devices are allocated to DECnet and the DECnet devices cannot be tested by the UETP device test, UETP will not test the Ethernet adapter if DECnet or another application has allocated the device.
-The DECnet node and circuit counters are zeroed at the beginning of the DECnet test to allow for failure monitoring during the run.
+If DECnet-VAX is included in your VMS system, a run of the entire UETP automatically tests DECnet-VAX hardware and software.
+Because communications devices are allocated to DECnet-VAX and the DECnet-VAX devices cannot be tested by the UETP device test, UETP will not test the Ethernet adapter if DECnet-VAX or another application has allocated the device.
+The DECnet-VAX node and circuit counters are zeroed at the beginning of the DECnet-VAX test to allow for failure monitoring during the run.

-As with other UETP phases, you can run the DECnet phase individually by following the procedure described in Section 9.4.1.
+As with other UETP phases, you can run the DECnet-VAX phase individually by following the procedure described in Section 9.4.1.

-9.6.4.1 Environment

-The DECnet test will work successfully on VMS systems connected to all DECnet-supported node types, including routing and nonrouting nodes and several different types of operating systems (such as RSTS, RSX, TOPS, and RT).
+- 9.6.4.1 Environment The DECnet--VAX test will work successfully on VMS systems connected to all DECnet--VAX-supported node types, including routing and nonrouting nodes and several different types of operating systems (such as RSTS, RSX, TOPS, and RT).
 There must be some sort of default access on remote systems to copy files between systems.
-The DECnet phase tests the following:

-- The node UETP is running on
+The DECnet--VAX phase tests the following: - The node UETP is running on.

-- All circuits in sequence

-- All adjacent or first-hop nodes and all circuits in parallel

-There is no limit on the number of communication lines supported by the tests.
-A test on one adjacent node should last no more than two minutes at normal communications transfer rates.

-9.6.4.2 How the DECnet Phase Works

-UETP (under the control of UETPHAS00.EXE) reads the file UETDNET00.DAT and completes the following steps during the DECnet phase:

-- 1 Executes a set of Network Control Program (NCP) LOOP EXECUTOR commands to test the node on which UETP is running.

-- 2 Uses NCP to execute the command SHOW ACTIVE CIRCUITS.
+• All circuits in sequence, unless you have defined the logical name UETP\$NODE_ADDRESS to be the remote node that you want to run the test on.
+If you have defined a remote node, the DECnet-VAX phase test only one circuit. • All adjacent or first-hop nodes and all circuits in parallel. tes ere is no limit on the number of communication lines supported by the ts.
+A test on one adjacent node should last no more than two minutes normal communications transfer rates.
+9.6.4.2 UE UE w the DECnet-VAX Phase Works TP (under the control of UETPHAS00.EXE) reads the file TDNET00.DAT and completes the following steps during the Cnet-VAX phase: 1 Executes a set of Network Control Program (NCP) LOOP EXECUTOR commands to test the node on which UETP is running.
+2 Uses NCP to execute the command SHOW ACTIVE CIRCUITS.
 The results are placed in UETININET.TMP, from which UETP creates the data file UETININET.DAT.
-The UETININET.TMP file contains the following information for any circuit in the ON state but not in transition:
+The UETININET.TMP file contains the following information for any circuit in the ON state but not in transition: Circuit name • Node address • Node name (if one exists) The UETININET.TMP file is used throughout the DECnet-VAX phase to determine which devices to test.

-- Circuit name

-- Node address

-- Node name (if one exists)

-The UETININET.TMP file is used throughout the DECnet phase to determine which devices to test.

 3 Uses the UETININET.TMP file to create an NCP command procedure for each testable circuit.
 Each command procedure contains a set of NCP commands to zero the circuit and node counters and to test the circuit and adjacent node by copying files back and forth.

-Note: If you do not want the counters zeroed, do not test DECnet.

-- 4 Executes the command procedures from step 3 in parallel to simulate a heavy user load.
-The simulated user load is the lesser of the following values: - The number of testable circuits, multiplied by two - The maximum number of user-detached processes that can be created on the system before it runs out of resources (determined by UETINIT00) - 5 Executes a program, UETNETS00.EXE, that uses the UETININET.DAT file to check the circuit and node counters for each testable circuit.
+Note: If you do not want the counters zeroed, do not test DECnet-VAX.
+4 Executes the command procedures from step 3 in parallel to simulate a heavy user load.
+The simulated user load is the lesser of the following values: • The number of testable circuits, multiplied by two • The maximum number of user-detached processes that can be created on the system before it runs out of resources (determined by UETINIT00) 5 Executes a program, UETNETS00.EXE, that uses the UETININET.DAT file to check the circuit and node counters for each testable circuit.
 If a counter indicates possible degradation (by being nonzero), its name and value are reported to the console.
 All counters are reported in the log file, but only the counters that indicate degradation are reported to the console.
-Following is an example of UETNETS00 output:
+Following is an example of

+UETNETS00 output: